12 Money-Saving Ways to Beat the Summer Heat

 Try out some Scottish showers.

 Never heard of a Scottish shower?
 Neither had I until I read some of Ian Fleming’s James Bond novels.
 The British super-spy would initially run his shower hot but would finish off his shower with freezing cold water.
-Once I found out that 007 took cold showers, 15-year-old me had to as well, unless, of course, I was going to allow myself to be any less a man than James Bond.
 Cold showers have been shown to help relieve depression, improve the look and feel of both your skin and hair, improving your circulatory and immune systems, and increasing fertility in men.
 Not only that, but cold showers aren't engaging your water-heater, helping you save more money on your energy bill.

 Don’t neglect your pulse points.